adlarge/fixtures-documentation-bundle/README.md

 ### Adding fixtures fully automatically

 You can use 'enableAutoDocumentation' configuration.
-If set to 'True' this configuration will automatically document all object that are defined in 'entities' configuration when they are postPersist in database.
+If set to 'True' this configuration will automatically document all object that are defined in 'configEntities' configuration when they are postPersist in database.

 ## Generate documentation